allenkuncheria/Exploratory-Data-Analysis-of-Credit-Data/Readme.md

     - Correlations

 ## Insights
-Insights drawn from the analysis are presented in the file Presentation.pdf
+Insights drawn from the analysis are elaborated in the file Presentation.pdf